 Quick overview intended to help to know where to commit to right now in most situations.
 See Branches section below for more detailed explanations.

-- For example if you want to make a fix to 15.x LTS, please commit the fix to 18.x first (if applicable) then backport to 17.x, and then to 15.x.
+- For example if you want to make a fix to 18.x LTS, please commit the fix to trunk/master first then backport to 21.x, finally to 18.x.
 For more details, see the table below.

 - Upcoming releases: